craigshoemaker/azure-functions-tests/README.md

 # Testing Azure Functions
 This repository includes examples demonstrating how to run tests against a HTTP triggered and timer triggered function in both C# and JavaScript.
 The C# implementation uses [xUnit](https://xunit.github.io/) in [Visual Studio](https://visualstudio.microsoft.com/) and the JavaScript examples use [Jest](https://jestjs.io/) for automated tests and work best with [Visual Studio Code](https://code.visualstudio.com/).

+There area two functions with associated tests available for both environments, these examples include:

+- **HTTP triggered function**: The example demonstrates how to pass in query string parameters to the function.
+The C# example uses [xUnit's Theory](https://xunit.github.io/docs/getting-started-desktop#write-first-theory) feature to pass in a data set to the HTTP triggered function.

+- **Timer triggered function**: A non-HTTP triggered function (in the form of a timer trigged function) is included to demonstrate how to test a function that is not callable via a standard HTTP request.

 ## C# in Visual Studio

 To run the C# tests open the file *csharp-visualstudio\FunctionsTesting.sln* in Visual Studio.
 After you have restored all the dependencies, build and run all tests.
 The output from the tests should look something like the following: